Back to blog

 How Does Accessibility Impact Web Design?

 Accessible web design is the practice of designing websites and digital experiences in a way that people with disabilities can easily navigate, consume, and interact with the content.
+It differs slightly from the traditional web design process in the sense that it focuses on designing digital content that’s accessible and usable specifically for individuals with disabilities.

 According to the Web Content Accessibility Guidelines (WCAG), there are four key principles that lay the foundation for accessible web design.
 For a website to be accessible, it must be: